 The French Immersion Program at the secondary school level provides students with the skills they need to communicate in a second language and thereby enhance their ability to perform effectively and meet with success in a rapidly changing global economy.

-Learning a second language enhances career choices, develops thinking and communication skills, and provides a greater appreciation of diversity.
+Learning a second language enhances career choices, develops thinking and communication skills, and provides a greater appreciation of cultural diversity.

 The Memoir Project